MetroHackathon/public_html/README.md

-# Metro Hgih School Web Page
+# Metro High School Web Page

 Hey, this is a work in progress!